 We are unable to estimate the ongoing impact of COVID-19 on our business and operations at this time.
-Should it continue for an extended period or increase in severity, the pandemic could cause us to experience higher credit losses in our lending portfolio, impairment of our goodwill (or additional assessments of the same) and other financial assets, further reduced demand for our products and services, and other negative impacts on our financial position, results of operations, and prospects.
+Should the COVID-19 pandemic continue to impact our local market or the global market or increase in severity, it could cause us to experience higher credit losses in our lending portfolio, impairment of our goodwill (or additional assessments of the same) and other financial assets, further reduced demand for our products and services, and other negative impacts on our financial position, results of operations, and prospects.
 Sustained adverse effects may also prevent us from satisfying our minimum regulatory capital ratios and other supervisory requirements or result in downgrades in our credit ratings.
-Even after the pandemic subsides, the U.S. economy may be challenged, and we anticipate our businesses would be materially and adversely affected by any prolonged recession.